-Push the plunger quickly so that all the medication is released.
+Push the plunger quickly to release all the medication.
 Once the syringe is empty, quickly pull the needle straight out.
-Apply gentle, but firm pressure on the injection site with your thumb and your index finger on the opposite side of the shaft.
+Apply gentle but firm pressure on the injection site with your thumb and your index finger on the opposite side of the shaft.
 Do this for 2 or 3 minutes to avoid any bleeding or bruising.

 Put the syringe in the sharps container for disposal.

-Some men report that injections affect the sensation in their penis and their ability to ejaculate.
-However, these effects may be due to whatever is causing ED rather than the injections themselves.
+Some people report that injections affect the sensation in their penis and their ability to ejaculate.
+However, these effects may be due to the cause of ED rather than the injections themselves.

 The three main types of medications used in penile injection therapy include:

 - prostaglandin E1 (PGE1) or alprostadil (Caverject, Edex, MUSE)

 Sometimes, only one medication is administered.
 But combinations of these medications are also widely used.
 Combination medications include BiMix, which is papaverine and phentolamine, and TriMix, which contains all three medications.
 Anyone who finds that TriMix is ineffective may be prescribed QuadMix, which combines Trimix and atropine.

 All these medications work by relaxing the smooth muscles and widening the blood vessels in your penis.
 This increases circulation and leads to an erection.